 IN THIS SECTION

-Please refer to the table below if your child cannot attend school because either yourself, your child or a member of your household has become unwell:
+Please refer to the flowchart and the table below if your child cannot attend school because either yourself, your child or a member of your household has become unwell:

 You can also click on this link for the letter providing further Coronavirus Absence Advice.